 11. Watch the Wild at Aachener Tierpark Euregiozoo

-While it’s not the largest in Germany, it offers lots of room for many inhabitants.
+While it’s not the largest in Germany, it offers an abundance of room for many inhabitants.
 The place is mainly for native German animals, but still, you can get exotic species.
-These include animals like lynxes, ankole-Watussi cattle, servals, cheetahs, monkey species, antelopes, zebras, Asian camels, and African ostrich.
+These include lynxes, ankle-Watussi cattle, servals, cheetahs, monkey species, antelopes, zebras, Asian camels, and African ostrich.

 Access to the zoo is affordable, at just €6 for adults and €3 for kids.
 At the gate, there is a sign showing the different feeding times during the day, and if you book in advance, you’ll be offered special guided tours.
-So, if you were not sure of what to see in Aachen, the zoo offers a perfect option.
+So, if you are unsure what to see in Aachen, the zoo provides a perfect option.

 See Related: Best Parks in Germany